KievCast/kievcast.github.io/_posts/2019-07-05-creating-free-blog-github.md

 ### Pre-requisites
 ##### GitHub Account
 * If you don't have one go [create one](https://github.com/join){:target="_blank"}, it's free!
-	* Remember your default site url will be https://YOURGITHUBUSERNAME.github.io if you have a custom domain you'll be using this won't matter, otherwise keep this in mind when creating your account.
+	* Remember your default site url will be <div style="display: inline">https://GITHUBUSERNAME.github.io</div> if you have a custom domain you'll be using this won't matter, otherwise keep this in mind when creating your account.

 ## Step 1 - Creating our Website
 > We are like dwarfs sitting on the shoulders of giants.
 We see more, and things that are more distant, than they did, not because our sight is superior or because we are taller than they, but because they raise us up, and by their great stature add to ours.